kestra-io/docs/content/blogs/2023-12-13-breaking-orchestration-silos.md

 - **Kestra's Versatile Platform:** Kestra harmonizes user needs with the efficiency of orchestration.
 It allows for the creation of data pipelines through both a user-friendly UI and as code, offering the best of both worlds.

 - **Empowering Users with Choices:** Users can leverage Kestra's VS Code extension for autocompletion and validation or disable the built-in code editor in production for CI/CD-led deployments.
-The UI, far from being an afterthought, is treated as a firt class citized for creating and managing pipelines.
+The UI, far from being an afterthought, is treated as a firt class citizen for creating and managing pipelines.

 All data pipelines, created via UI, generate human-readable YAML configuration files, which are organized into namespaces and automatically versioned, just as you would with Git.